General Strength & Mobility Routines

 Want a bit of free guidance + accountability with your GSM?!?

 Upon completion of the prior questionnaire that asks about which type of ancillary activities (and how often) you'd like to engage in, I'll send you an invitation to join FinalSurge.com, the online coaching platform I use with my clients.
-Based on your answers, I'll plug in gratitude practice, meditation, breathing practices, weight lifting, bodyweight routines, etc into your calendar.
-These can be sent to you via text and/or email to give you some type of progressive plan to get you doing some of the extra work that does make a difference aside from running.
+Based on your answers, I'll plug in 3-months of gratitude practice, meditation, breathing practices, weight lifting, bodyweight routines, etc into your calendar.
+You can set these up to be sent you you via text and/or email to give you some type of progressive plan to get you doing some of the extra work that does make a difference aside from running.

 Every day should be hip day!